Law and Politics Course

 Research Theme

-My research theme is legal theory (philosophy of law).
+My research theme is legal theory (the philosophy of law).
 Legal philosophy is an academic discipline that addresses the question, “What is law?”
 To address this question, I place particular emphasis on the aspects of “the relationship between law and logic” and “the relationship between law and justice.
 Logic is the common language of academia, but since law is normative, I am trying to understand law in particular using “logic of obligation,” a language that can express norms.
 Justice has also been considered to be closely related to “equality” since Aristotle.
-I am also interested in the interpretation of that equality.
-We welcome students who wish to understand law from the perspective of logic and justice (equality).
-Currently (June 2024), we are supervising two graduate students in the doctoral program and three graduate students in the master’s program.
+I am also interested in interpreting this equality.
+We welcome students who wish to understand law from the perspectives of logic and justice (equality).
+Currently (June 2024), we are supervising two graduate students in a doctoral program and three graduate students in a master’s program.

 Other Research Themes, Subjects, etc.